SerialSniffyHeck3r/AsserTV-Rpi-Mediabox/README.md

 The program talks to KODI over JSON-RPC and mirrors part of the player state on the LCD,
 while letting you control volume and (later) playback using the front panel.

 This is a hobby project.
-I am mainly an embedded systems guy, not a Linux user-space guru,
+I am mainly an embedded systems guy, not a Linux guru,
 so expect a “works for me, hackable” style rather than a production-grade daemon.

 ---